litejs/json-lite/README.md

 Notes
 -----

- - Disable Firefox built in JSON viewer
+ - Disable Firefox built-in JSON viewer
    Go to [about:config](about:config) and set 'devtools.jsonview.enabled' to false